nilp0inter/pyagar/README.rst

 Installation
 ------------

-It is recomended install this package into a virtualenv.
+It is recomended to install this package into a virtualenv.

 Stable version